National History Day

 Read Norm Augustine’s full op-ed piece about National History Day® from the Wall Street Journal.

 Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, Hamilton, St. Lawrence, and Warren counties in New York State.
-The 2024 North Country History Day Regional Contest will take place Saturday, March 2nd at the Mars Education Center at Fort Ticonderoga.
-Registration will open in early January 2024 with a registration deadline in mid-February 2024.
+The 2025 North Country History Day Regional Contest will take place on a Saturday in March to be determined, at the Mars Education Center at Fort Ticonderoga.
+Registration will open in late January 2025 with a registration deadline in mid-February 2025.

 Students compete at two levels: Junior (students in grades 6-8) and Senior (students in grades 9-12).
 Students create entries in various categories: Historical Papers, Individual and Group Exhibits, Individual and Group Performances, Individual and Group Documentaries, and Individual and Group Websites.